Forex Market: Indian rupee edges higher against US dollar, UAE dirham | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, UAE Dirham

-The domestic currency, the Indian rupee had surged against the US dollar and UAE dirham.
-As per the market experts, the positive opening in the Indian share market has supported the upward rally of the Indian rupee.
+The domestic currency, the Indian rupee had edged higher against the US dollar and UAE dirham in the forex market.
+As per market experts, the positive opening of the Indian share market and weakening of US dollar has supported the upward rally of the Indian rupee.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.10 per cent to 91.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.03 per cent to 90.58.

 Post Your Comments